 A user can choose to allow or disallow a security unlocking mechanism through an 8-byte backdoor security key.
-If the nonvolatile KEYEN bit in NVOPT/FOPT is 0, the backdoor key is disabled and there is no way to disengage security without completely erasing all flash locations.
+If the nonvolatile KEYEN bit in NVOPT/FOPT is 0, the backdoor key is disabled and there is no way to disengage security without completely erasing all FLASH locations.
 If KEYEN is 1, a secure user program can temporarily disengage security by:

-1. Writing 1 to KEYACC in the FCNFG register.
-This makes the flash module interpret writes to the backdoor comparison key locations (NVBACKKEY through NVBACKKEY+7) as values to be compared against the key rather than as the first step in a flash program or erase command.

-- 2. Writing the user-entered key values to the NVBACKKEY through NVBACKKEY+7 locations.
+- 1. Writing 1 to KEYACC in the FCNFG register.
+This makes the FLASH module interpret writes to the backdoor comparison key locations (NVBACKKEY through NVBACKKEY+7) as values to be compared against the key rather than as the first step in a FLASH program or erase command. - 2.
+Writing the user-entered key values to the NVBACKKEY through NVBACKKEY+7 locations.
 These writes must be done in order, starting with the value for NVBACKKEY and ending with NVBACKKEY+7.
 STHX should not be used for these writes because these writes cannot be done on adjacent bus cycles.
 User software normally would get the key codes from outside the MCU system through a communication interface such as a serial I/O. - 3.
 Writing 0 to KEYACC in the FCNFG register.
-If the 8-byte key that was just written matches the key stored in the flash locations, SEC01:SEC00 are automatically changed to 1:0 and security will be disengaged until the next reset.
+If the 8-byte key that was just written matches the key stored in the FLASH locations, SEC01:SEC00 are automatically changed to 1:0 and security will be disengaged until the next reset.

 The security key can be written only from RAM, so it cannot be entered through background commands without the cooperation of a secure user program.
-The flash memory cannot be accessed by read operations while KEYACC is set.

-The backdoor comparison key (NVBACKKEY through NVBACKKEY+7) is located in flash memory locations in the nonvolatile register space so users can program these locations just as they would program any other flash memory location.
-The nonvolatile registers are in the same 512-byte block of flash as the reset and interrupt vectors, so block protecting that space also block protects the backdoor comparison key.
+The backdoor comparison key (NVBACKKEY through NVBACKKEY+7) is located in FLASH memory locations in the nonvolatile register space so users can program these locations exactly as they would program any other FLASH memory location.
+The nonvolatile registers are in the same 512-byte block of FLASH as the reset and interrupt vectors, so block protecting that space also block protects the backdoor comparison key.
 Block protects cannot be changed from user application programs, so if the vector space is block protected, the backdoor security key mechanism cannot permanently change the block protect, security settings, or the backdoor key.